CLI Reference

 burner ls

-List your previews.
+List your burners.

 burner ls [--status <status>]